 Fundamentally the "Send to Kindle" software adds a "Send to Kindle" option to the Windows context menu in Explorer when you right-click on one or multiple files (I know, that's what I thought too!)
 At its most basic this is just what it does.
 There are few other features however that make it a little more useful than a way to get files and eBooks onto your device a second or two more quickly than normal.

 One of these is that the Kindle doesn't need to be physically connected to your PC when you do it.
-The files will be synchronised with your Kindle Cloud and downloaded the next time the Kindle is on with WiFi activated.
-This means that if you don't have your Kindle handy when you realise there's a useful file you'd like on it, this isn't a barrier.
+The files will be synchronized with your Kindle Cloud and downloaded the next time the Kindle is on with WiFi activated.
+This means that if you don't have your Kindle handy when you realize there's a useful file you'd like on it, this isn't a barrier.

 The other way it is useful is with a "Print to Kindle" option that will allow you to send pretty much anything and everything to your Kindle through the Windows print manager.
 This latter feature will be genuinely useful for many people though, oddly, Amazon don't make a fuss of either this or the wireless sync and you have do some digging on their website to find them out.